grafana/loki/docs/sources/clients/promtail/gcplog-cloud.md

 ## Setup using Terraform

-You can configure all resources created in the steps above with the `gcloud` CLI, but with terraform.
+You also have the option of creating the required resources for GCP Log collection with terraform.
 First, the following snippet will add the resources needed for both `pull` and `push` flavours.

 ```terraform
 // Provider module